 Lab and Materials

 The ABE labs parallel some of the important steps taken by the biotechnology industry to develop medicines to treat a variety of diseases.
 The labs incorporate core technologies used by scientists in the discovery of human therapeutics, so that students will better understand the role of biotechnology and the potential impact of this industry in the future.
 In addition, by engaging in this program, students would be more motivated to understand the underlying science concepts and even pursue careers in science.
+In collaboration with the Amgen Foundation and ABE teachers, LabXchange has created a collection of pathways designed to enhance the ABE lab experience.
+The pathways are modular to allow you to mix and match concepts and practice with lab techniques in the way that best supports your students.

 Partnering with the Chinese University of Hong Kong, the ABE Hong Kong program is tailored to enrich the Diploma of Secondary Education (DSE) biology curriculum.
 The program unlocks the potential of biotechnology in classrooms by filling the gap between theory learning and practical work, as well as constituting an important part of Science, Technology, Engineering and Mathematics (STEM) education to foster students’ interests in science.
 Since its inception in 2016, the program has reached 43 schools, 85 teachers, 73 school lab technicians, and over 2,900 students in Hong Kong.